 Years ago, when I joined The Writers’ Brigade, Gettysburg’s only public writers’ group, long-time member Keith Johnson put a name to the steady stream of intensely personal prose I churned out.
 He called it confessional nonfiction.
 The name fit.
 Much of what I produced seemed to spring from an uncontrollable desire to come clean.
 To fess-up.
 To exercise my demons, purge my bad energy.
-My stories recounted years of drug abuse, alcoholism and mental illness.
+My stories recounted years of substance abuse and unchecked mental illness.

 Here’s a confession: